Leopoldstadt Wyndham's Theatre, 32-36 Charing Cross Road, London, WC2H 0DA

 Telephone Bookings: +44 20 7492 1566

-Tom Stoppard’s new play Leopoldstadt will premiere at the Wyndham’s Theatre in London’s West End in January 2020.
+Leopoldstadt, a new play by Tom Stoppard will premiere at the Wyndham’s Theatre in London’s West End in January 2020.

 Leopoldstadt is booking from 25 January 2020 until 16 May 2020 at the Wyndham’s Theatre, London.